 Luminism refers to an earlier generation of landscape painters from the late nineteenth century who painted scenes along the Hudson River and the eastern shores.

-Out of all the ‘isms’ I believe that Tonalism and Luminism are most closely related.
-It is confusing, but there are some recognizable differences between the two.
-First of all, the luminist painters preceded the tonalist movement.
-But, both popular American art movements were inspired by interaction between sky, water and landscape.
+Of all the ‘isms’ I believe that Tonalism and Luminism are most closely related.
+It isn’t very clear, but there are some recognizable differences between the two.
+First of all, the Luminist painters preceded the tonalist movement.
+But, both popular American art movements were inspired by the interaction between sky, water, and landscape.

 • Detailed objects modeled by light